-This Student/Parent Handbook is based in significant part on policies adopted by the Board of Education and Administrative Guidelines developed by the Superintendent.
-Those Board Policies and Administrative Guidelines are incorporated by reference into the provisions of this Handbook.
-The Policies and Administrative Guidelines are periodically updated in response to changes in the law and other circumstances.
-Therefore, there may have been changes to the documents reviewed in this Handbook since it was printed in August 2023.
-If you have questions or would like more information about a specific issue or document, contact your school principal, or access the document on the District's website: www.mapsk12.org by clicking on Board Policies and finding the specific policy or administrative guideline in the Table of Contents for that section.
+This Student/Parent Handbook is based in significant part on policies adopted by the Board of Education and Administrative Guidelines developed by the District Administrator.
+The Policies and Guidelines are periodically updated in response to changes in the law and other circumstances.
+Therefore, there may have been changes to the documents reviewed in this Handbook since it was printed.
+If you have questions or would like more information about a specific issue, contact your school principal.